TABLE OF CONTENTS:

 Two Shared Screens at the same time

-In VEDAMO’s Virtual Classroom you also have the ability to share two screens at the same time.
-By default this option is turned off but you can turn it on by ticking it in the Settings menu.
+In the VEDAMO Virtual Classroom, you also have the ability to share two screens at the same time.
+By default, this option is turned off but you can turn it on by clicking it in the Settings menu.

 When selected an additional video box will appear on the right side of the screen which is for the host’s screen sharing.
-This option leaves the other screen sharing box available for use.
-This allows the host to share their screen without stopping the participant’s shared screen, so that participants can see two shared screens simultaneously – the host’s and one participant’s.
+This option leaves the other screen-sharing box available for use.
+This allows the host to share their screen without stopping the participant’s shared screen so that participants can see two shared screens simultaneously – the host’s and one of the participants.

 Share Screen in groups